Build in-app messages

 Customizing messages with variables

-You can customize text in your message by adding $properties.<variableName> a text component’s text field.
+You can customize text in your message by adding $properties.<variableName> to text field.
 You can include as many variables as you like, and even simply set a variable name for an entire block if you want to give message creators control over the text that they send in messages.
 You can use the same variable multiple times if you want to duplicate variable text in your message.

 When you create and populate your messages, you can use liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}. to use your audience’s attributes or event data—like a person’s name or the items they left in their cart.
 In the example below, we use a variable in an in-app message called $properties.name to add a field called name when you use the message in a campaign or broadcast.